Finder slow

 Okay, finally we are ready to reset your Finder.

-How to use CleanMyMac X to reset Finder's related files:
+How to use CleanMyMac to reset Finder's related files:

-Launch CleanMyMac X and select Uninstaller from the left sidebar.
+- Open CleanMyMac and from the left sidebar, select Applications.

 The described method doesn’t affect your user data and only resets Finder’s settings to their default state.
 This should fix potential issues related to slowness.